 Switch to chocolate brown yarn.

-The darker blanket border gives the lovey a rustic, western feel.
+The darker blanket border gives the lovey a rustic western appearance instead of a toy-store look.

-This horse crochet lovey pairs especially well with:
+This horse crochet lovey pattern pairs especially well with:

-Farm nursery decorating ideas can help tie together horse accents, ranch textures, dark wood furniture, and western nursery styling without making the room look cluttered.
+Farm nursery decorating ideas can help tie together western textures, horse accents, and ranch-inspired nursery styling naturally.

-These crochet farm animals lovey patterns include additional handmade nursery projects that coordinate naturally with horse nursery décor.
+These crochet farm animal lovey patterns include additional handmade nursery projects with a similar farmhouse style.

-For more nursery-friendly handmade projects, these crochet animal lovey patterns include several other baby comfort loveys with a similar style.
+For more nursery-friendly handmade projects, these crochet animal lovey patterns include several additional baby comfort loveys and nursery gift ideas.

 The U.S. Consumer Product Safety Commission safe sleep recommendations continue to recommend keeping loose comfort items outside infant sleep spaces during sleep times.